 - The activity runs regardless of weather conditions.
 In the rare situation where the seller is forced to cancel the event, ticket-holders will be allowed to reschedule to another time (subject to availability).

 - Gratuities for your guide are not mandatory but greatly appreciated.

 Scott's Pizza Tours

-Scott does not lead every tour, but all of our guides are licensed and trained to dish out slices of pizza AND information on the streets of New York.
+Our tours are conducted by an elite team of pizza lovers who found each other through our collective love of the slice.
+Scott does not lead every tour, but all of our guides are licensed and trained to dish out slices of pizza AND information in the greatest pizza city ever.